 You may have been asking that all-important question: how many IoT devices are there?
-Well, remember that in 2019, around 127 new devices per second connect to the web in 2019.
-As you’d expect, this astounding stat is led by the more-advanced parts of the world, which have widespread internet accessibility.
+Well, remember that in 2019, around 127 new devices per second connect to the web.
+As you’d expect, this astounding stat is led by the more advanced parts of the world, which have widespread internet accessibility.

 Thanks to the combination of AI, machine learning, and real-time data processes delivered by IoT solutions, the number of cellular IoT devices is set to grow substantially.
 According to current statistics on IoT devices, the number will surpass 3.5 billion by 2023, with Asia leading the charge.